nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004_02_26-MARS_SPIRIT.md

 ----
 ### DATE: February 26, 2004
 ----
-Cold as Ice by Foreigner.
+Cold as Ice by Foreigner

 ##### Comment:
 * No mission comment